What is required?

 Document the dataset thoroughly in a separate readme.txt file, and/or create metadata according to the scheme required by your chosen repository.

-Obtain a DOI for the dataset from your chosen repository.
+Obtain a DOI or other permanent identifier for the dataset from your chosen repository.

 Follow the upload instructions for your chosen repository.

 The DoD will ensure that data management plans include clear plans for sharing research data and that data underlying the conclusions of scientific publications resulting from DOD awards are freely available to the public before making subsequent awards.